AdaCore/training_material/courses/rust_essentials/130_memory_management/05_clone.rst

 The "Clone Away" Strategy
 ---------------------------

-  - Prioritize progress over performance by "cloning away" conflicts
+  - During development, cloning can simplify ownership conflicts
-    - Deferring optimization until the logic is stable
+    - Optimize later when logic is stable
     - Further refinements can substitute clones with references
       - :rust:`.clone()` serves as a clear visual marker of intentional heap allocation